RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Fix bug: tabletops with all maps at high elevations appeared empty.
+* Attempt to preserve the shape of existing Fog of War if the map's grid is edited, or the map is replaced with another.

 ## Plans/TODO

 ### Bugs
 * Templates with height appear half below the map.
-* Fog of War should not be ruined by changing the underlying map's grid dimensions.
 * NetworkedAction should have peerKey, not individual action types.
 * Colour picker in paint tool can change to "TRANSPARENT" with #00000000, starts to misbehave.
 * Focus map not set correctly when selecting a tabletop in a tab without a tabletop (works fine if you go straight to the URL with the tabletop ID).
 Specifically observed with tutorial tabletop.